Original journal entry written March 19th, 2018.

 Additional content added below on April 25th, 2019.

-March 19, 2018 - This year marked my seventh year of barista competition.
+March 19, 2018 - This year marked my eighth year of barista competition.
 Up until yesterday, at the Eastern Regional Qualifiers, I had never won a coffee event I competed in.
 Although coming close many times, there always seemed to be something that held me back from the number one spot.
 I thought I'd take a moment to share what I've learned over the years and why I keep coming back.

 For those who aren't familiar with barista competition, or those who haven't heard me geek out on the in's and out's of how it works, here's a quick summary for you.
 The over arching concept is to present a specialty coffee to a panel of four sensory judges.
 The barista is given 15 minutes to do so, and in that allotted time, they must serve an espresso course, a milk course and a signature beverage, to each of the sensory judges - meaning 12 drinks total.
 In doing so, it's required to share insight into this coffee and scoring is mostly based on the flavours presented by the barista and the correlation each judge finds with the beverage served.
 While doing this, two technical judges follow your every move and take note of any inconsistent movements, workflow or errors you might make during the preparation of each round of beverages.
 Above the two technical judges and the four sensory judges, you have a head judge, who oversees the six other judges.
 These judges are all silent, they allow you full control of the stage, the pace, the coffee, the atmosphere and the service.